-1. The customer's financial aid award letter;

-2. a copy of the customer's training budget (referred to as the Cost of Attendance budget) developed by the Career Coach and customer using each training vendor's Cost of Attendance calculations as a point of reference;

-3. Statements on the IEP that WIOA funds are awarded in coordination with other financial assistance.
+- 1. The customer's financial aid award letter; - 2. a copy of the customer's training budget (referred to as the Cost of Attendance budget) developed by the Career Coach and customer using each training vendor's Cost of Attendance calculations as a point of reference; - 3.
+Statements on the IEP that WIOA funds are awarded in coordination with other financial assistance.

 ITAs will be limited in duration to a period equivalent to that necessary to attain a "two year" degree or certification.
+Exceptions exist for individuals that have a two year degree and are striving to attain a four year degree.

-B. Describe any exceptions to the use of ITA
+B. Describe any exceptions to the use of ITAs.

-Exception to ITAs will include Apprenticeships, OJT, customized training, and employed worker training.
+Exception to ITAs will include Apprenticeships, OJT, customized training, and employed worker training and contract classes when appropriate.
+Occasionally, CSCLM will contract with an education provider to conduct a class and allow enrollment up to a specific amount of individuals into the class.
+This is often done during the execution of competitive grants and training provided often needs to be offered quickly and the educational provider must insure that the expense of developing and hosting the class does not exceed actual enrollment.
 These are the only type of contracts related to training authorized by CareerSource and are consistent to those contained in WIOA.

-(12) Microenterprise and Entrepreneurial Training: Please describe mechanisms that are currently in place or will be in place to provide microenterprise and entrepreneurial training, and support programs and co-enrollment, where appropriate, in core programs as described in WIOA section 134(a)(3)(A)(i).
-WIOA §108(b)(5)
+(12) Microenterprise and Entrepreneurial Training: Describe mechanisms currently in place or in consideration that provide microenterprise and entrepreneurial training.
+Describe mechanisms in place that support programs and co-enrollment, where appropriate, in core programs as described in WIOA section 134(a)(3)(A)(i) (WIOA §108(b)(5)).